im-knots/welcome/README.md

 ### Enforcement

-Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+The community itself is responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that we deem inappropriate, threatening, offensive, or harmful.

 ### Attribution